saulgreenberg/Timelapse/README.md

 Bug reports, feature requests, and feedback are most welcome.
 Let us know!
 We can't improve the system if we don't hear from you.
 If you wish to co-develop this project, see below.

 ### History
-Timelapse was originally designed for a fisheries biologist who ran many camera traos in Timelapse mode, hence its name.
+Timelapse was originally designed for a fisheries biologist who ran many camera traps in Timelapse mode, hence its name.
 Over time, its interface and functionality has been extended to meet the needs of a broad variety of user who use camera traps in many different ways.

 While a few developers have contributed to Timelapse over the years, the overwhelming majority was done as a solo effort by Saul Greenberg.
-This repository begins at Timelapse Version 2.2.3.2.
-Earlier Timelapse versions are maintained in a different repository   named TimelapseDeprecated
+This repository begins at Timelapse Version 2.3.2.5Alpha2.
+Earlier Timelapse versions can be supplied if needed by contacting Saul Greenberg

 ## For Developers
 If you wish to co-develop this project, contact saul@ucalgary.ca to see if our project goals coincide.